Notre chemise en seersucker

 Read time 1

-If you had to choose only one weave, one fabric that alone represents sunny days, it's seersucker.
-Its name comes from the Persian term “shir-o-shakar” which means “milk and sugar”, echoing the double texture of seersucker , obtained thanks to its stripes: one part soft and smooth like milk and another slightly wrinkled, “cracked” reminiscent of sugar.
+If you had to remember just one weave, just one fabric that represents the beautiful days, it would be seersucker.
+Its name comes from the Persian term "shir-o-shakar" which means "milk and sugar", echoing the double texture of seersucker , obtained thanks to its stripes: a part soft and smooth like milk and another slightly crumpled, "cracked" which recalls sugar.
 The term has since evolved to become the seersucker we know today.

 The stripes of this fabric and its particular embossed appearance have a much more essential function than pure aesthetics.
-By playing on the relief, one stripe in front, another in the back, the fabric becomes very airy, and remains away from the skin, thus greatly facilitating air circulation and therefore heat dissipation.
+By playing on the relief, one stripe in front, another behind, the fabric becomes very airy, and remains at a distance from the skin, thus greatly facilitating the circulation of air and therefore the dissipation of heat.

-Usually composed of blue and white stripes, seersucker today comes in many colors, such as green and white, or garnet and white.
-There are also plain models like blue shirts or white shirts.
+Usually composed of blue and white stripes, seersucker is now available in many colors, such as green and white, or garnet and white.
+There are also plain models such as blue shirts or white shirts.
 For our first seersucker, we trusted the Frenchman Emanuel Lang, the European specialist in this beautiful material.
-Together, we have chosen to publish a great classic, always with this “twist” specific to the Hast style: subtle navy blue stripes with gray reflections, mixed with off-white which brings a vintage side to the whole.
+Together, we chose to publish a great classic, always with this "twist" specific to the Hast style: subtle navy blue stripes with gray highlights, mixed with off-white which brings a vintage side to the whole.

-To be sure to keep you dry in this very summery model, we have chosen to add linen (18%), whose absorbent and thermoregulatory properties are particularly sought after in summer.
+To make sure you stay dry in this very summery model, we have chosen to add linen (18%), whose absorbent and thermoregulating properties are particularly sought after in summer.
 You should enjoy it.

 Articles that might interest you